maaretp/PairProgrammingBook/manuscript/01_What is Strong-Style Pair Programming.md

 # What is Strong-Style Pair Programming

 For Pair Programming, you have two people, one task and a shared computer the pair works on.
 In the pair you are either contributing or learning, or both.
 When you are contributing, you get the best out of both of you into the work you are doing.
 And when you are learning, you are a little bit better next time you do things, with or without the pair.
+It's not about taking turns using the computer or being someone else's typist, but engaging two minds on the same problem so that a solution can be developed more quickly and with higher quality than if one person was working on it alone.
 Why would we not want that?

 The experience for many people is that the discomfort of pairing outweighs the benefits.
 And when we try it and don't feel we contributed or learned, we don't want to try again.

 I actively avoided pairing up to a point where I learned that there are options for setting up the pairing relationship.
 What I had been doing was traditional pairing, where the person with the idea would take the keyboard.
 I found myself often being either the less experienced programmer or the more uncomfortable half of the pair, and watching someone do things I could barely follow.
 I watched a similar dynamic on courses I taught where I had people pair without giving them specific style or rules.

-When I learned there was another way of playing with the pairing dynamics, used in mob programming as a core practice, called Strong-Style Pairing, I found the contributing and learning I was always looking for.
+When I learned there was another way of playing with the pairing dynamics, used in mob programming as a core practice, called **Strong-Style Pairing**, I found the contributing and learning I was always looking for.

 ## Strong-Style Pair Programming Defined